Birth Control Implant (Contraceptive Implant) Overview

 A woman can get the insert by making an appointment with her gynecologist.
 The birth control implant is inserted under the skin during an in-office visit and only requires a numbing solution at the insertion spot.
 The insertion process takes only a few minutes and can be removed at anytime.

-Please contact the office of the Women’s Specialists of Plano, a group of gynecologists servicing the greater north Dallas area, for additional resources on available birth control options, or to learn more about the birth control implant known as Nexplanon.
+Please contact the Plano, Frisco and Dallas, Texas area office of Women’s Specialists of Plano for additional resources on the birth control implant (contraceptive implant) known as Nexplanon.